-Being a blogger and influencer in 2019 entails being on the move all the time and Susie Bubble hasn’t spent more than two consecutive weeks in London this year.
-Still, she would never consider moving anywhere else.
+Being a blogger and influencer in 2019 entails being on the move all the time, and Susie Bubble hasn’t spent more than two consecutive weeks in London this year.
+She would still never consider moving anywhere else.

 “I grew up here, I’ve been here all my life, and I love seeing the changes happening from decade to decade.
 There’s something very constant with London — conversations with cabbie drivers, English breakfast at grim cafés — and so many things that are constantly changing.
 I love the contrast.”

-Susie Bubble’s style doesn’t discriminate any garment.
-She’ll go from grungy to girly to bursting in colour to minimalistic to layered in print-heavy pieces.
+Susie Bubble’s style doesn’t discriminate against any garment.
+She’ll go from grungy to girly to bursting in color to minimalistic to layered in print-heavy pieces.
 The one thing her style isn’t — is boring.
-“I’ve never been afraid of weird combinations!” she proclaims, recalling how her fashion interest was first sparked when she, in her early teens, discovered DIY tie-dying and Camden’s never-ending supply of second-hand shops.
+“I’ve never been afraid of weird combinations!” she proclaims, recalling how her fashion interest first sparked when she, in her early teens, discovered DIY tie-dying and Camden’s never-ending supply of secondhand shops.